 - You can select the best death benefits for your needs, though keep in mind that many older pensions do not have provision to pay the remaining pot to beneficiaries at death

-Bear in mind that there are also some cons relating to pension flexibility that you may wish to consider:
+Tere are also some potential cons relating to pension flexibility that you may wish to consider:

 - Even if you leave your pension invested, future returns aren’t guaranteed.

 - If you make a number of withdrawals or opt for a high income over a short period of time, there will likely be tax implications and your pension pot may not be large enough to cover those withdrawals and income for the entirety of your retirement.